This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 2.2.
 Income/capital gains tax regime applying to non-French resident taxpayers

-- Interest benefit from an exemption under certain conditions.
+- Interests benefit from an exemption under certain conditions.

 - Royalties are subject to a 33.33% withholding tax.

-The rate of withholding taxes may also be 75% when payments are made to individuals resident in non-cooperative states or territories.
+The rate of withholding taxes may also amount to 75% when payments are made to individuals resident in non-cooperative states or territories.